schinckel/django-boardinghouse/docs/source/how-it-works.rst

 The default schema handling is then to iterate through all known schemata, and call the function with the supplied arguments, but it is possible to deregister the default handler, and implement your own logic.

-It's also possible to have other listeners: for instance `boardinghouse.contrib.template` also listens for this signal, and applies the changes to it's :class:`SchemaTemplate` objects.
+It's also possible to have other listeners: for instance the same signal is handled by the template schema migration handling, and regular schema migration handling.

 It is worth noting that this logic works for all django migration operations, with the exception of the `RunPython` operation.
 Because of the way this works, the `execute` method is not called (unless the operation itself calls it).